Biography

 Jeff is consistently recognized for his work in antitrust by numerous publications, including by Legal 500 US, The Best Lawyers in America, and Chambers USA.
 Jeff also has been named to BTI Consulting’s 2023 Client Service All Star List and to Lawdragon 500’s “Leading Litigators in America” guide, which recognizes “all-star litigators” from across the U.S. Additionally, Global Competition Review recognized Jeff as a leading competition lawyer in its worldwide guide, Who’s Who Legal Competition, and he is named by Legal Media Group as one of the “Top 30 Competition and Antitrust Practitioners in the U.S.” in its 2020 edition of Best of the Best USA Expert Guides.
 Earlier in his career, Jeff was recognized by The National Law Journal as an Antitrust “Trailblazer” and as a “D.C.
 Rising Star” — a list of 40 “game-changing” private, government and public interest advocacy attorneys aged 40 or under practicing in Washington, D.C.

-Jeff is consistently praised by his clients and the broader market who describe him as someone who, “really understands how to build a good defense and what the agencies need to build a good merger case.
+Jeff is consistently praised by his clients and the broader market who describe him as someone who “has an incredible ability to understand businesses very quickly” and “really understands how to build a good defense and what the agencies need to build a good merger case.
 He also brings incredible litigation skills with him.”
 “His biggest strength is he has a keen understanding of client needs, where he’s able to quickly give real, actionable advice.” – Chambers USA.

 Jeff is a recurring lecturer on antitrust and business topics at The Wharton School of the University of Pennsylvania and The Antonin Scalia Law School.
 In addition, Jeff is an active member of the antitrust bar and has served in various leadership positions of the Antitrust Section of the ABA, including as Vice Chair of the Pricing Conduct Committee.